Hengle/Nexus-Security.github.io/content/posts/2016-09-09-call-of-duty-mobile-1010-apk-mod-mega.md

 GAME MODES AND ICONIC CARDS

-Play Call of DutyÂ®: Black Ops and Call of DutyÂ®: Modern WarfareÂ® Multiplayer cards, available for free for the first time.
+Play Call of Duty®: Black Ops and Call of Duty®: Modern Warfare® Multiplayer cards, available for free for the first time.
 Form a squad with your friends to participate in a gigantic Battle Royale that can welcome up to 100 players.
 Join millions of other players for a fun and unique experience!

 PERSONALIZE YOUR EQUIPMENT

-By playing CALL OF DUTYÂ®: MOBILE, you can unlock characters, weapons, outfits, points series and pieces of equipment that will allow you to customize your equipment.
+By playing CALL OF DUTY®: MOBILE, you can unlock characters, weapons, outfits, points series and pieces of equipment that will allow you to customize your equipment.
 Test this equipment in combat in multiplayer PvP modes, such as 5v5 Team Deathmatch, First Line, General Melee, Search and Destroy, Sniper Clashes and Battle Royale Mode

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Mega Mod**